 3. If We change Your Holiday arrangements

-• accept the changed arrangements or take any reasonable alternative holiday we offer you (if this is less expensive than your original holiday, we will refund the difference but if it is more expensive we will ask you to pay the difference).
-If you decide not to take the alternative we specifically offer you, you may purchase any other available holiday from us at the applicable price and we will refund, or you will be required to pay the difference in price with your original holiday (please note that these Booking Conditions will apply to any alternative holiday); or
+• Accept the changed arrangements or take any reasonable alternative holiday we can offer you (if this is less expensive than your original holiday, we will refund the difference but if it is significantly more expensive we will ask you to pay the difference).
+If you decide not to take the alternative we specifically offer you, you may purchase any other available holiday from us at the applicable price and we will refund, or you will be required to pay, the difference in price with your original holiday (please note that these Booking Conditions will apply to any alternative holiday)

 |Compensation Per Person